Commodore Kudred Valyn

 Raised with the views of becoming a military man but tempered by his (taboo) studies of other worlds and beliefs, Valyn Kudred – who had been appalled by the state of affairs brought about by the Dominion War – was among those most pleased when the Federation came to his world and information from beyond the Union’s borders finally reached the ears of the common man.

 Despite the protestations of his father, Valyn Kudred charted passage from Cardassia to the Bajor sector, freeing himself for the first time from the shackles of his father, who resigned himself to an advisory role to the new civilian government.
 Seeking information relating to his mother, Kudred made contact with his maternal aunt and her husband, who were surprisingly welcoming to their Cardassian nephew.
 Although distrusted by many around, the ridges of his nose helped temper many concerns he faced during his short stay at Bajor.
-However, it was during this period that he discovered his mother had been killed whilst operating as a Maquis resistance fighter prior to the Dominion War.

 At this time, Kudred struggled deeply with his identity.
 Having been raised purely as a Cardassian gul‘s son, balanced as this was by his own studies of extraterrestrial books and data, he now found himself on Bajor, surrounded by a new, very different family and unable to decide what future should await him.
 At the suggestion of his aunt after many discussions where Kudred spoke of his admiration for Starfleet, he sought out support from a local officer and submitted his candidacy.
 Within a few months, Cadet Kudred attended Starfleet Academy on Earth, yet another planet so alien to him.